nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_HISTORY.md

 >
 > Maggie leans back and says, "It took us a whole week to review all of the files for past offenders to filter it down to a list of likely suspects."
 She raises her eyebrows at you, and pauses.
 >
 > "Ah, gotcha.
-If I could provide a way to look at only those criminals who committed a crime in the past, we could cut that work down to just a couple minutes instead of a week," you say happily.
+If I could provide a way to look at only those criminals who committed a particular type of crime in the past, we could cut that work down to just a couple minutes instead of a week," you say happily.
 >
 > "Exactly!"
 Maggie exclaims.
 >